president-not-sure/mpv-interpolation/README.md

 ## Usage

-Options are passed to the VapourSynth script via mpv's shortcuts, which are set using the user-data key.
-The user-data string consists of key-value pairs, with each pair separated by `=` and individual pairs separated by `,`.
+Options are passed to the VapourSynth script via mpv shortcuts.
+These shortcuts use the user-data key, whose value is a string of key–value pairs.
+Each key–value pair is written as `key=value`, and multiple pairs are separated by `,`.

 ### library